LHNCBC/pubmedhh/README.md

 ## Installation

 Pubmedhh requires Apache, MySQL, PHP and Perl.
-(Both the PHP and MySQL are known to work up to version 8.)
+(Known working versions are Apache 2.4.52, MySQL 8, PHP 8, and Perl 5.)
 It also requires an NLM/NCBI API key.
 Learn how to get one here:

   https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/